aguinet/wannakey/README.rst

 If a valid prime is found in memory, the ``priv.key`` file will be generated in the current directory.

-You can then use https://github.com/odzhan/wanafork/ to decrypt your files!
+You can then use https://github.com/odzhan/wanafork/ to decrypt your files! (working on XP!)

-**WARNING**: wanafork does not work directly for now directly under Windows XP.
-This should be fixed soon (hopefully)!

 Compile from source
 ===================